Aman opens doors to discovery in exceptional locations, both remote and urban.

 Today, Aman embraces 33 resorts, hotels, and private residences in 20 countries.
 Aman continues to seek out transformative experiences and awe-inspiring locations around the world with a further seven coming soon, taking the brand to 40 resorts in 22 countries.

-Since Amanpuri opened in Phuket, Thailand, Aman has established destinations in Bhutan (Amankora, 2004), Cambodia (Amansara, 2002), China (Aman at Summer Palace, Beijing, 2008; Amanfayun, 2010; Amandayan, 2015), France (Aman Le Mélézin, 1992), Greece (Amanzoe, 2012), India (Aman-i-Khás, 2003 and Amanbagh, 2005), Indonesia (Amandari, 1989; Amanusa and Amankila, 1992; Amanwana, 1993 and Amanjiwo, 1997), Italy (Aman Venice, 2013), Laos (Amantaka, 2009), Montenegro (Aman Sveti Stefan, 2008), Morocco (Amanjena, 2000), Philippines (Amanpulo, 1993), Sri Lanka (Amangalla and Amanwella, 2005), Turkey (Amanruya, 2011), Turks & Caicos Islands (Amanyara, 2006), USA (Amangani, 1998 and Amangiri, 2009), Vietnam (Amanoi, 2013) and now Japan (Aman Tokyo, 2014).
-Amanera will open in the Dominican Republic in the last quarter of 2015, and Amanemu in Shima, Japan will open in the first quarter of 2016.
+Since Amanpuri opened in Phuket, Thailand, Aman has established destinations in Bhutan (Amankora, 2004), Cambodia (Amansara, 2002), China (Aman at Summer Palace, 2008; Amanfayun, 2010; Amandayan, 2015; Amanyangyun, 2017), France (Aman Le Mélézin, 1992), Greece (Amanzoe, 2012), India (Aman-i-Khás, 2003 and Amanbagh, 2005), Indonesia (Amandari, 1989; Amanusa and Amankila, 1992; Amanwana, 1993 and Amanjiwo, 1997), Italy (Aman Venice, 2013; Rosa Alpina, 2020), Laos (Amantaka, 2009), Montenegro (Aman Sveti Stefan, 2008), Morocco (Amanjena, 2000), Philippines (Amanpulo, 1993), Sri Lanka (Amangalla and Amanwella, 2005), Turkey (Amanruya, 2011), Turks & Caicos Islands (Amanyara, 2006), USA (Amangani, 1998 and Amangiri, 2009), Vietnam (Amanoi, 2013), Japan (Aman Tokyo, 2014; Amanemu, 2016), Dominican Republic (Amanera, 2015), Aman New York, opening in 2020, and Amanvari, a new destination in Mexico opening in 2020.